micro-lc/micro-lc.github.io/docs/micro-lc/core_plugins.md

 :::caution
 In addition to the [properties that you can configure](./core_plugins.md#config) for each `custom-element`, the plugin **always** injects 3 properties called `eventBus`, `currentUser`, and `headers`:
-`eventBus` is an [RxJS's Subject](https://rxjs.dev/guide/subject) used as communication channel between components.
+- `eventBus` is an [RxJS's Subject](https://rxjs.dev/guide/subject) used as communication channel between components;

-`currentUser` is an object which may represent the session currently authenticated user.
+- `currentUser` is an object which may represent the session currently authenticated user;

-`headers` is an object made of standard/custom HTTP headers which may propagate cookies and other helpful settings in order to manage frontend HTTP calls.
+- `headers` is an object made of standard/custom HTTP headers which may propagate cookies and other helpful settings in order to manage frontend HTTP calls.
 :::

-### elementsConfiguration
-- _type_: object;
-- _required_: `true`;
-- _description_: is the main object that must be injected as [prop](./core_configuration.md#props).

 #### type
 - _type_: string;